infergo v1.2.2

 fruitful discussions of motives, ideas, and implementation

-thank PUB+, the company I work for, for
+thank PUB+, the company I worked for during early

 experiment with applying probabilistic programming to critical